 “If all else fails, invest in your own sound machine and have a glass of wine before bed.”

-Passive aggressive notes are a huge no-no, but having a neighbor complain to the landlord or supervisor about you isn’t great either — especially when you’re not sure what the problem is.
-After all, while many people have a perfectly good reason for reporting their neighbors, others just like to stir up drama for the hell of it.
+Passive aggressive notes are a huge no-no!
+But having a neighbor complain to the landlord or supervisor about you isn’t great either.
+Especially when you’re not sure what the problem is.
+While many people have reasons for reporting their neighbors, others just like to stir up drama for the hell of it.
 (Mr. Heckles, anyone?)
+Like the one mentioned below.
+Read on to know how to deal with this type of bad neighbor’s behavior.

 As irksome as it can be, do your best not to retaliate or confront them when you’re angry.
 Instead, sit down with your neighbor and get their perspective on the situation, while letting them know that you’re always open to conversation should a similar incident arise in the future.
 Your communication skills will take you far here.
 And if nothing else, talk to your management company and let them know you’ve tried to resolve the issues to no avail.
 After all, your landlord’s reference letter is the only one whose matters when you move.